MZandtheRaspberryPi/my_mu3/README.md

  the camera will show it is connected to a wifi network (and not broadcasting one) if both front lights are off. however, by default in this mode the camera will broadcast a network, this could be used though I haven't tested it.

+One point to note is that the below relies on `cv2.waitKey(1)` to exit, so if you are running headless it won't exit cleanly.
+Sorry.

 ```python
 import time